 Tasha is 26, lives in Atlanta, and is enrolled in Peach State Health Plan through Georgia Medicaid.
 She has opioid use disorder following injuries from a car accident two years ago.
 She has been stable on buprenorphine for a year and now needs an intensive outpatient program (IOP), a structured 9 to 12 hour per week SUD treatment program, to address co-occurring depression and to reinforce relapse prevention.
 Her addiction medicine physician refers her to a local IOP.

 Peach State authorizes 30 IOP visits, then requires medical review for any additional visits.
 Tasha's IOP team estimates she will need 60 to 90 visits over four to six months.
 The plan's medical/surgical benefits do not impose a visit limit on outpatient physical therapy, outpatient occupational therapy, outpatient speech therapy, outpatient cardiac rehabilitation, or outpatient pulmonary rehabilitation.
-The disparate 30-visit limit on IOP appears to be a quantitative treatment limit imposed on MH/SUD that is not imposed on the predominant two-thirds of med/surg outpatient services in the same classification.
+The disparate 30-visit limit on IOP looks like a quantitative treatment limit imposed on MH/SUD that is not imposed on substantially all med/surg outpatient services in the same classification, which is the parity question to put to the plan.

 Tasha's parity rights: